 Suspension from the University involves the temporary removal of the student from the University for a specified period of time.
 The action of suspension will be documented on the student's disciplinary record; the student will be withdrawn from all enrolled courses; the student shall forfeit fees; the student must refrain from visiting the University premises except when engaged in official business approved in writing by the Office of the Dean of Students.
 Persons notified of the suspension may include parents/guardian (if the student is a dependent), academic deans, Public Safety or other appropriate personnel at the discretion of the Office of the Dean of Students.
-Reinstatement from Suspension: When a student has concluded the suspension period and completed the conditions

-Suspension: When a student has concluded the suspension period and completed the conditions accompanying the suspension, the student must submit a letter to the Office of the Dean of Students requesting reinstatement and providing evidence that the terms of the suspension have been met.
+Reinstatement from Suspension: When a student has concluded the suspension period and completed the conditions accompanying the suspension, the student must submit a letter to the Office of the Dean of Students requesting reinstatement and providing evidence that the terms of the suspension have been met.
 The student may return to the University only after an affirmative decision has been made by the Office of the Dean of Students.